 How to cook haggis

 Celebrate Burns Night with our ultimate haggis guide.
-Learn what exactly haggis is, then discover our recipes for classic side dishes such as neeps and tatties, plus vegetarian haggis options.
+Learn how to cook haggis, and see our recipes for classic sides, plus vegetarian haggis options.

 Scotland's best known speciality, haggis, is a mystery to most non-Scots and the focus of lots of jokes about shooting and hunting the wee beastie haggis.
 It's made from 'sheep's pluck' - the finely chopped liver, heart and lungs, mixed with oatmeal, suet, herbs, spices and seasoning, packed into a natural casing (traditionally sheep intestines), which is not eaten, then boiled.